ekim1707/owrpg/README.md

         else:
             return True
 ```
-  Use of classes and class constructors.
+  An example of how managing ultimates works:
 ```
 while heroa.alive() and enemya.alive():
 print(choice3.capitalize() + " will now attack.
 Ults will be used when possible, and sec abilities will be used as appropriate.")